 How does it work?

-- The Advoz office calls all involved, and assigns two mediators to your case.
+- Advoz staff call each party and assigns two mediators to your case.

-- Agreements made written in the mediation session and shared with all parties.
+- Agreements are written down in the mediation session and shared with all parties to be filed by attorneys.

-Each step of mediation is voluntary, guided by professionally trained neutral mediators who listen to your specific concerns.
-Contact Advoz for fees, which vary based on the number of sessions required; financial assistance may also be available.
+Learn more about mediation and its benefits.
+Each step of mediation is voluntary, guided by professionally trained neutral mediators attending to your specific needs.
+Fees for mediation vary based on the number of sessions required but are generally 1/5 to 1/10 the cost of using attorneys only.
+Financial assistance may also be available, so contact us to start the process!

 Click here to request services or call us at (717) 397-2404 between 9 am – 4 pm, Monday-Friday.